 2011-12: Holland led the Okotoks Oilers with 223 penalty minutes in 47 games in his third AJHL season and won a gold medal skating for Canada West in the 2011 World Junior A Challenge.
 He scored 3 goals, two of which were game-winners, and had 7 assists as the Oilers finished second in the South Division.
 The Olds Grizzlys upset Okotoks in the division semifinals and in eight playoff games Holland had 1 assist with 18 penalty minutes.
 In five games at the WJAC Holland was scoreless with 2 penalty minutes.
 Canada West won three straight games after losing both games in pool play to capture the title.
 Holland committed to playing college hockey at Michigan State in 2012-13.
 Ranked 167th amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft, he was selected by Phoenix in the fourth round (102nd overall).

-Headed to Michigan State in the fall, Holland figures to develop into a hard-nosed, shut-down defender during his collegiate career, and will certainly be an experienced commodity once his time in East Lansing comes to an end.
+In his red-shirt freshman year at MSU, Holland figures to develop into a hard-nosed, shutdown defender during his collegiate career, and will certainly be an experienced commodity once his time in East Lansing comes to an end.